Joash09/FPGA-Playground/README.md

 # FPGA-Playground
-Repo with a collection of FPGA related tid bits
+Repo with a collection of FPGA modules which I have implemented for fun

 ## Completed